Anonymous-Research-Account/Android-Rehoster/ReHosterCode/README.md

 ```

 **Basic Usage:**
 - The main script to start the re-hosting is called `aosp_build_injector.py`.
-It has a help file t
+It has a help command:
 ```bash
 python aosp_build_injector.py --help
 ```